Our view: Supreme Court highlights importance of Ohio's August primary - NewsBreak

 Their power may even be expanded in the future.
 Supreme Court Justice Clarence Thomas suggested the court review other precedents , which if overturned, could give state legislatures the ability to restrict gay marriage or even the availability of contraceptives.

 Voters must educate themselves to ensure the legislature represents the general will of the populace.
-The Marion Star will be previewing the local races in upcoming editions.
+The Advocate will be providing a virtual forum between Claggett and Fraizer to help voters learn about their beliefs and visions for the area.

 But voters also must get involved early in the process if they are unhappy with their choices.
 There is a dearth of competition in many races.